Project-based vs. Team-based | Organizational Models in Outsourcing Software Development Services

 Project- and team-based organizational models offer businesses two different approaches for tackling software projects.
 Each model has its own unique advantages and potential disadvantages, and each has specific benefits for certain types of projects.

-Which software development organizational structure will work best in your situation will depend on the project itself as well as existing dynamics and relationships in your organization.
+Remember that there’s no one-size-fits-all solution.
+Your decision should be driven by your project’s requirements and your organization’s strategic objectives.
 One thing is certain though: outsourced development team is growing and offering great opportunities for businesses around the globe to gain access to the specialized aptitudes and expertise they need to gain a competitive advantage.